bitovi/academy/src/technology-consulting/5-communication.md

 - Have you ever misinterpreted a message due to lack of clarity?
 What could the sender have done differently?

 ### Conciseness

+Conciseness means expressing ideas in as few words as necessary without losing meaning.
+In a fast-paced work environment, concise communication shows respect for your audience’s time and ensures messages are read and understood.

 Be concise but not abrupt.
 Your readers are often busy, and they appreciate messages that get to the point quickly.
 Conciseness means using only the words that are necessary — no fluff, no filler.
 Every sentence should serve a purpose.